PhyExDB/PhyExDB/README.md

 ## Development Setup

-For development we recommend using Visual Studio Code.
+For development, we recommend using Visual Studio Code.
 The project contains a `.vscode` directory with recommended extensions.

 To enable format on save, add the following to your `settings.json`: